Tulsa Ballroom

 "Tulsa Ballroom" is a song written by Dewayne Blackwell and John Murrill, and recorded by American country music artist Dottie West.
 It was released in May 1983 as the first single from the album New Horizons.
-The song reached the top 40 of the US country chart.
+The song reached #40 of the US Hot Country Songs.
+It was the last top 40 hit of Dottie West’s career.

 Background and recording

 Dottie West first found success during the 1960s but had a comeback once recording duets with Kenny Rogers in the 1970s.
 Her solo career was also given a refresh and she had first solo number one singles during this time.
 One of her solo singles of this period was 1983's "Tulsa Ballroom", which was written by Dewayne Blackwell and John Murrill.
 The song's story line is set in Tulsa, Oklahoma and reminisces a love affair that began at a dance hall there.
 "Tulsa Ballroom" was recorded in Hollywood, California at Britannia Studios in March 1983.
 It was produced by Steve Dorff and Snuff Garrett.